50 Digits of Pi: A Journey into the Infinite

 Methods for Calculating Pi: From Ancient Geometry to Modern Algorithms

-Modern algorithms, like the Chudnovsky algorithm and the Bailey–Borwein–Plouffe (BBP) formula, leverage sophisticated mathematical techniques to achieve significantly faster convergence.
+Modern algorithms, like the Chudnovsky algorithm and the Bailey–Borwein–Plouffe (BBP) formula, put to work sophisticated mathematical techniques to achieve significantly faster convergence.
 These algorithms are highly optimized for computer calculations, allowing for the computation of trillions of digits in relatively short periods.
 The BBP formula, for instance, allows the calculation of a specific digit of pi without computing all the preceding digits, a remarkable feat of mathematical ingenuity.

 The Significance of 50 Digits (and Beyond)